 The specific event that damaged your car will control which insurance policy, if any, will pay for your losses.
 For example:

 - Hail or other flying objects damaged your car.
 In this situation, your automobile policy might pay for your losses.

 - Flooding damaged your car.
 Many insurance policies do not protect you in the event of flood damage.
 You would have to buy separate flood insurance, and not everyone qualifies for this coverage.

-- Some policies exclude coverage when a policyholder drives through a water-covered street.
-The water depth can be hard to assess, and a car can get swept away in the current, causing severe damage to the vehicle and possibly resulting in injury or of loss of life.
-If that is how your car was damaged, and your policy invalidates your claim for driving on a flooded roadway, you might not get any compensation for your loss.
+Some policies exclude coverage when a policyholder drives through a water-covered street.
+The water depth can be hard to assess, and a car can get swept away in the current, causing severe damage to the vehicle.

 An Act of God